talkchief/kz5/doc/engineering/make.md

 Dialyzes all the changed files (compared to the parent branch) in a batch (vs 5 at a time like CI does) but doesn't pull in unknown modules like `dialyze-hard` does.
 Still memory/CPU intensive but not as bad as `hard` mode.

+### `make dialyze-types`

+Takes changed files and dialyzes them for the remote types they use.
+The script then checks the remote modules to see if the type exists and reports any that are unexported (or the module is missing/misspelled).

 ### Scripts

 There's also a couple scripts which are nice: